geoschem/HEMCO/docs/source/hco-ref-guide/known-bugs.rst

 ====================================================

-If a unit string (e.g. :literal:`kg/m2/s`) read from a netCDF file matches the unit string listed under the :option:`SrcUnit` column of :ref:`the HEMCO configuration file <hco-cfg>`, then no unit conversion will happen.
+If a unit string (e.g. :literal:`kg/m2/s`) read from a netCDF file matches the unit string listed under the :ref:`hco-cfg-base-srcunit` column of :ref:`the HEMCO configuration file <hco-cfg>`, then no unit conversion will happen.

 But if the unit string in the file is e.g. :literal:`kg m-2 s-1` and the unit in the configuration file is :literal:`kg/m2/s`, then HEMCO